Your diet after gastric bypass surgery

 - Your pouch will get slightly larger over time.
-You DO NOT want to stretch it out, so DO NOT eat more than your provider recommends.
-When your pouch is larger, it will not hold more than about 1 cup (250 milliliter) of chewed food.
-A normal stomach can hold up to 4 cups (1 liter, L) of chewed food.
+You do not want to stretch it out, so do not eat more than your provider recommends.
+When your pouch is larger, it will not hold more than about 1 cup of chewed food.

 You will lose weight quickly over the first 3 to 6 months.
 During this time, you may:

 - Have body aches

 - Have hair loss or thinning hair

 These symptoms are normal.
 They should go away as you take in more protein and calories as your body gets used to your weight loss.

 Remember to eat slowly and chew each bite very slowly and completely.
 Do not swallow food until it is smooth.
 The opening between your new stomach pouch and your intestines is very small.
 Food that is not chewed well can block this opening.

 - Take at least 20 to 30 minutes to eat a meal.
 If you vomit or have pain under your breastbone during or after eating, you may be eating too fast.

 - Eat 6 small meals throughout the day instead of 3 big meals.
 Do not snack between meals.